ryantixier/Code-Gauntlet/README.md

 ## Description

 An interactive full-stack application to practice your coding skills, vote on best solutions, and compete with users all over the world!
+A presentation detailing this project can be found [here](https://docs.google.com/presentation/d/1kshwWwPStMbilaSLMuPVvIAC1Dxh4gseDICH1bkGcoA/edit#slide=id.g29f43f0a72_0_15).

 ## Table of Contents